utmgdsc/Buddies/docs/DEPLOY.md

   - To add connection string to EC2 environment,
     1. SSH into EC2 server
-    2. cd into the api folder and create appsettings.Production.json file using vim.
+    2. cd into the api folder and create appsettings.Production.json file with the connection string using vim.
-    3. Add the connection string.

 ### Configure CodeDeploy